sahil99811/aicanassignment/README.md

 A comprehensive system for managing schools, including teachers, students, classes, and user authentication.
 Built with ReactJS,Node.js, Express, and MongoDB.

+## Project Overview
+Initially, the application is designed for a single user who can perform all administrative functions:
+- Register and login to the application.
+- Add teachers, classes, and students.
+- View statistics related to teachers, classes,expenses and fees collected.

+## Future Enhancements
+In future phases, the application will include multiple user roles:
+- **Admin**: Manages overall system operations, including user roles and permissions.
+- **Receptionist**: Adds and manages teachers on the platform.
+- **Teacher**: Manages students, checks fee details, and accesses class analytics.

 ## Features

 - User Authentication (Signup, Login)